Colleen Barrett: Early leadership at Southwest

 Barrett's level of authority at the airline quickly grew.
-At first this authority came simply from the high level influence she had with Kelleher as his secretary, though she eventually gained more formal recognition as Vice President of Administration in 1986 and a position on the Executive Planning Committee.
+At first, this authority came simply from the high level influence she had with Kelleher as his secretary, though she eventually gained more formal recognition as Vice President of Administration in 1986 and a position on the Executive Planning Committee.
 She was promoted to Executive Vice President of Customers in 1990.
 Barrett described her transition to true leadership as a gradual process, and for several years even after she had been promoted beyond an assistant to Kelleher she had to occasionally remind board members and other senior leaders at the company that she was a distinct leader and not "just a parrot of what Herb thinks".
 Despite Kelleher's role as the more public face of the company, employees universally referred to "Herb and Colleen" together as the leaders of the company.

-Barrett has been credited with helping fundamentally shape Southwest's customer service strategy, employee culture, and leadership philosophy.
+Barrett had been credited with helping fundamentally shape Southwest's customer service strategy, employee culture, and leadership philosophy.
 She is commonly referred to as the airline industry's "Queen of Hearts" for her focus on corporate values and service.
 During her time in leadership she made an effort to personally respond to correspondence from every customer who wrote to the company.
 She also contributed to the airline's fuel hedging strategy.